-Computed Tomography (CT): CT scans are much more accurate than x-rays.
+CT scans are much more accurate than x-rays.
 They can detect abnormalities in the chest and neck area, as well as revealing the extent of the cancer and whether it has spread.
 CT scans are used to evaluate symptoms and help diagnose lymphomas, help with staging of the disease, and monitor response to treatment.
 A CT scan is also often used to detect lymphomas in the abdominal and pelvic areas, the brain, and chest area.

 Many people experience chronic fatigue that can sometimes last for years.
 The most serious complications are secondary cancers and heart disease, which may develop over the 20 to 30 years following treatments.

 Secondary cancers include non-Hodgkin lymphoma, leukemia, melanoma, stomach and lung cancers, and breast and uterine cancers.
 Heart disease complications include coronary artery disease, stroke, heart valve problems, and cardiomyopathy (weakening of the heart muscle).
 Thyroid and other endocrine disorders are also a potential complication.
-Combinations of radiation and chemotherapies pose the highest risk of these problems.
+Combinations of radiation and chemotherapies pose the highest risk for these problems.

-Survivors of Hodgkin disease should receive regular screening tests for cancer and heart disease.
+Survivors of HD should receive regular screening tests for cancer and heart disease.
 They may need to get these tests at a younger age than most people.
 In particular, people who were treated with chest radiation should consider getting blood tests every 5 years to measure their cholesterol levels.
 Women who received chest radiation should be sure to get regular mammograms and breast magnetic resonance imaging (MRI).

-Treatment options for Hodgkin disease depend on:
+Treatment options for HD depend on:

 Certain factors may determine whether more intensive treatment is required.
 For example, the presence of B symptoms and "bulky" (large mass) tumors usually indicates a more aggressive treatment approach.

-Hodgkin disease is staged (I through IV) depending on how far the cancer has spread.
+HD is staged (I through IV) depending on how far the cancer has spread.
 Staging is the primary method for determining both treatment options and prognosis.

 Stage I: Disease is limited to a single node region or has involved one neighboring area or a single nearby organ.